simeononsecurity/simeononsecurity.ch/content/articles/what-to-do-if-you-suspect-your-computer-phone-or-email-is-compromised/index.en.md

 - **Compromised crypto keys could result in a loss of funds**

 If you have crypto wallets on your compromised device, treat your crypto keys as compromised as well.
-Crypto keys are used to access and transfer cryptocurrency, and if they are compromised, it could result in a loss of funds.
+Crypto keys are used to access and transfer cryptocurrency, and if they're compromised, it could result in a loss of funds.

 - It is important to **secure your crypto wallets and keys** to maintain the security of your funds
 - **Attackers may steal your previous keys and access your funds**, so you need to take action to protect them